Akinbye/printf/README.md

-s is the printf readme file
+This is the printf readme file